 Multiply line 7 by the applicable tax rate according to the following table, and enter the result.
+If you choose the 25% or 30% rates corresponding to the normal tax, do not calculate this tax.

 Surtax Computation Table for taxable years beginning after June 30, 1995.